-Doti District is located in Seti Zone of the Far-Western Development Region of Nepal.
-It borders with Achham and Surkhet districts to the East, Dadeldhura and Baitadi districts to the West, Bajhang district to the North and Kailali district to the South.
-Topographically, Doti district entails 28°54' - 29°28' latitude and 80° 30' - 81°14' longitudes.
-Geopolitically, the district is administratively divided into 2 Electoral constituencies 11 Illakas which consist of one municipality and 50 VDCs.
-Each VDC is divided into 9 Wards.
+Doti District Development Committee (DCC), formerly called Doti District is located in Province 7 of the far-western region of Nepal.
+It borders with Achham and Surkhet to the East, Dadeldhura and Baitadi to the West, Bajhang to the North and Kailali to the South.
+Topographically, Doti entails 28°54' - 29°28' latitude and 80° 30' - 81°14' longitudes.
+Geopolitically, Doti is administratively divided into 2 municipalities and 7 rural municipalities.

-The total area of the district is 2,025 sq km.
-Almost area of the district is lies on Mid-hill area and few area lies on Terai and high hill.
+The total area of Doti is 2,025 sq km.
+Almost area of Doti lies on Mid-hill area and few area lies on Terai and high hill.
 The lowest elevation point is 600 meter and the highest elevation point is 4,000 meter from mean sea level.
-Elevation of District Headquarter Silgadhi is 1250 m.
-Seti, Thuligad, Tunagad, Kalagad, Sahiligad and Gandakigad are main rivers flowing in district.
+Elevation of Doti Headquarter Silgadhi is 1250 m.
+Seti, Thuligad, Tunagad, Kalagad, Sahiligad and Gandakigad are main rivers flowing in Doti.

 As a result of the elevation differences, Doti has four different types of climate: tropical up to 1,200 m where temperature increase more than 440 Celsius, subtropical from 1,200-2,100 m, Temperate above 2,100-3300m and Alpine above 3300m .
 The annual rainfall is about 1,347 mm and temperature varies from 0.2 ºC to 44ºC.
 Subsistence agriculture farming, mainly small scale livestock is the main source of occupation and livelihood of the majority of the population, with 71.42% of the population active in this sector.
 Due to low level of agricultural production, the majority of the households face acute food shortages for a large part of the year.